ropensci/qualtRics/README.md

   2. *getSurvey()* downloads a survey from Qualtrics and loads it into R.
   3. *readSurvey()* allows you to read CSV files you download manually from Qualtrics.

-It further contains three helper functions:
+It further contains four helper functions:

   1. *registerOptions()* stores your API key and root url in environment variables.
   2. *getSurveyQuestions()* retrieves a data frame containing questions and question IDs for a survey.
   3. *qualtRicsConfigFile()* prints information on how to make a .qualtRics.yml configuration file that stores your qualtRics API key, root url and other options in your working directory.
+  4. *metadata()* retrieves metadata about your survey, such as questions, survey flow, number of responses etc.

 Note that you can only export surveys that you own, or to which you have been given administration rights.